|

 the Recreation category.)

-airport check-in or the stadium entry.
-Today's security focuses on a
+the airport check-in or the stadium entry.
+Today's security

-electromagnetic camera that picks up T-ray (terahertz wave) signals
+an electromagnetic camera that picks up T-ray (terahertz wave)

-from persons and objects in its scope.
-Called the T5000, the camera
+signals from persons and objects in its scope.
+Called the T5000,

 Security category.)